ChiragChauhan4579/Diabetes-Predictor-GCP/README.md

 Run the application after changing the file as

-* Give the `endpoint deployed region` in predict_class argument api_endpoint
+* Give the `endpoint deployed region` in predict_class argument api_endpoint.
-* Input your details when calling predict_class function by going to sample request -> python in created endpoint of vertex ai predict_class( project="ENTER YOUR DETAILS", endpoint_id="ENTER YOUR DETAILS",
+* Input your details when calling predict_class function by going to sample request -> python in created endpoint of vertex ai.<br>
+  predict_class(
+    project="ENTER YOUR DETAILS",
+    endpoint_id="ENTER YOUR DETAILS",